 RESEARCH INTERESTS (OVERVIEW)

 I am a field archaeologist, classically, anthropologically and geophysically trained.
-For the past 30 years, I have researched past human habitats in Atlantic and Continental, with ancillary experience in arid (Sub-Saharan, Anatolian, Arctic), climates.
-As an anthropologist, I am exploring systems of construction, expression, and performance of power and identity in dynamic and liminal environments.
+For the past 30 years, I have researched past human habitats in Atlantic and Continental, with ancillary experience in arid (Sub-Saharan, Anatolian, Arctic) climates.
+As an anthropologist, I am exploring systems of construction, expression, and performance of power and identity in dynamic and liminal environments, at different scales.
 As such, for over 20 years, I have investigated human landscapes, especially in Transylvania (Romania), ranging from the Neolithic to the Middle Ages.
 I am particularly interested in the cognitive construction of affordances and use of capital (in a Bourdieu sense) in transitional, heterarchical settings.

 All the projects I direct are designed to teach and train our participants to develop very competitive, real-world skill sets, allowing them to conduct high quality research and, subsequently, generate scientific data.
 Concurrently, I endeavor to provide my students with a multiscalar and multithematic understanding of their research environment, encouraging and directing them to take the data we generate and presenting it to the various international conferences, meetings and other academic fora.